 Looking for the best way to transport a lot of bikes?
-The Velocirax bike rack should be high on your list!
-This vertical hitch bike rack can carry anywhere from 3 to 7 bikes, with a total weight capacity of 230 pounds.
+The VelociRAX bike rack should absolutely be on your list!
+In addition to looking pretty spectacular as you cruise down the road (#redracknation), the VelociRAX easily hauls up to 7 bikes without breaking a sweat (as long as they are under the total weight capacity of 230 lbs).

-- BEST FOR: Families who need to haul more than 4 bikes
+BEST FOR: Anyone looking to haul more than 4 bikes sized 20″ and up

-- Available in a wide variety of bike capacities (3 – 7), currently the only rack to fit 7 bikes
+- Available in a wide variety of bike capacities (3 – 7), currently one of only two racks to hold 7

-- Hydraulic dampening system lowers a loaded rack slowly
+- Hydraulic damper system lowers a loaded rack slowly

 - Rear hatch access, even with a fully loaded rack

-- Low profile – can see out the rear window when loaded or unloaded
+- Doesn’t impede view out the rear window when unloaded

 - Can convert to an on-wall garage storage rack